JahidHasanCO/BuyNow.-The-E-commerce-App/README.md

 ## License

-This action is distributed under the MIT license, check the [license](LICENSE) for more info.
+This project is distributed under the MIT license, check the [license](LICENSE) for more info.

 ### Contributing 💡
 If you want to contribute to this project and make it better with new ideas, your pull request is very welcomed.